 6.1

-The Annual Meeting of the Club shall be held during the month of November each year at such place and time as may be directed by the Board of Directors.
+The Annual Members Meeting of the Club shall be held during the month of November each year at such place and time as may be directed by the Board of Directors.

 6.2

-The Annual Meeting shall be held for the purpose of electing Directors, as is hereinafter set forth; for the presentation of reports from the Secretary, Treasurer and all committees and for the transaction of such other business as may be indicated in the notice or as may be presented.
+The Annual Members Meeting shall be held for the purpose of electing Directors, as is hereinafter set forth; for the presentation of reports from the Secretary, Treasurer, and all committees and for the transaction of such other business as may be indicated in the notice or as may be presented.

 6.3

 Special meetings of the Club may be called by the Board of Directors.
-Special meetings may also be called upon written request to the Secretary by at least twenty-five (25) members in good standing stating the therefore.
+Special meetings may also be called upon written request to the Secretary by at least twenty-five (25) members in good standing stating the purpose, therefore.

 6.4

-Notice of every meeting shall be given to each member of record entitled to vote at the meeting, at least prior to the date scheduled for the meeting.
-Notice to the last known address of the stockholder as listed on record shall constitute proper notice.
+Notice of the Annual Members Meeting and Special Meetings shall be given to each member of record entitled to vote at the meeting, at least ten days (10) days prior to the date scheduled for the meeting.
+Notice to the last known address or email address of the stockholder as listed on record shall constitute proper notice.
 Posting of the date, time, and location of the meeting on the Club Calendar, located on the Clubs website at www.whitpaingreenssc.org, shall also constitute proper notice.

 Article VIl - Committees